The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Future Complementary Observations

-Complementing these capabilities is the method of ``pseudo-interferometry" \citep{Stassun:2017,Stassun:2018}, in which the stellar angular radius is determined through an inversion of the Stefan-Boltzmann relation, $\Theta = \left(F_{\rm bol} / \sigma_{\rm SB} T_{\rm eff}^4 \right)^{1/2}$.
+Complementing these capabilities is the method of ``pseudo-interferometry" \citep{Stassun:2017,Stassun:2018}, in which the stellar angular radius is determined through an inversion of the Stefan-Boltzmann relation, $\Theta = \left(F_{\rm bol} / \sigma_{\rm SB} T_{\rm eff}^4 \right)^{1/2}$, in which $F_\mathrm{bol}$ is the bolometric flux, $\sigma_\mathrm{SB}$ is the Stefan-Boltzmann constant, and $T_\mathrm{eff}$ is the effective temperature.
 The physical radius then follows directly via the distance as determined, e.g., with a precise Gaia parallax.
 This approach does require an independent determination of $T_{\rm eff}$, preferably via a high quality spectroscopic analysis.
 As demonstrated by \citet{Stassun:2017}, the availability of broadband apparent magnitudes spanning from the UV to the mid-IR allows $F_{\rm bol}$ to be determined with a typical precision of a few percent, and in the best cases $T_{\rm eff}$ determined to a precision of 1--2\%, such that angular radii for typical planet-host stars can be measured to 2--3\,$\micron$, rivaling that of interferometric imaging for the brightest stars (though without the benefit of resolving surface inhomogeneities, of course).
 Moreover, as ultra-precise parallaxes are now routinely available with Gaia, physical radii for typical stars via pseudo-interferometry can be determined to better than a few percent \citep{Stassun:2017}.
 Finally, such pseudo-interferometric stellar radii can be further leveraged to measure the masses of single stars empirically as well, if a precise surface gravity is available such as through the technique of granulation ``flicker" from a light curve \citep{Bastien:2013,Bastien:2016}.
-Masses of individual stars via this pseudo-interferometric $+$ flicker gravity method can be determined to better than 10\% in many cases and as good as a few percent in the best cases \citep{Stassun:2018}.
+Masses of individual FGK dwarf, subgiant, and giant stars can be determined via this pseudo-interferometric $+$ flicker gravity method to better than 10\% in many cases and as good as a few percent in the best cases \citep{Stassun:2018}.